NUCS-349-Fall21/NUCS-349-Fall21.github.io/index.md

 * *Attendance* is not graded.
 You are not required to attend.
 Videos of the Tuesday/Thursday lectures will be made available on Canvas.

-* *COVID 19* Videos will be available for all course lecture content.
+* *COVID 19:* Videos will be available for all course lecture content.
 If you have tested postive for COVID19 do not come to class.
 If you feel ill, do not come to class.
-Watch the video of the lecture instead.
-If anyone is seen in class without a mask covering their mouth and nose, class will be halted until that person replaces the mask.
+Watch the video of the lecture instead. **If anyone is seen in class without a mask covering their mouth and nose, class will be halted until that person replaces the mask.**

 * *Announcements* and discussions will take place on [CampusWire](https://campuswire.com/p/GBC330FBB).
 You can sign up for the page at that link using the sign-up code 5975.